FAQ - Cisco Modeling Labs v2.x

 5. Do I need an refplat ISO image in order to deploy Cisco Modeling Labs v2.x?

 While the refplat ISO is not required to deploy Cisco Modeling Labs v2.x and boot it up, you will not be able to add nodes to labs until you do.
-If you mount the refplat ISO after booting up the CML server, you will need to restart the CML services before they will recognize that the ISO is present.

-Note: if you deployed CML as a VM, you will need more allocated disk space than the default CML VM configuration.
+Note: if you deployed CML as a VM, you may need more allocated disk space than the default CML VM configuration.
 The current refplat ISO contents consume more than 10 GB of disk space.

 To copy the refplat ISO to the Cisco Modeling Labs server, follow these steps: